> Sleep Is An Addictive Illness (article heavily researched and created 09/01/2007)

 Bright Bulb Therapy: A quick search online and I found this cool bulb, which should help to fight off the first signs of drowsiness.

-If that should fail, then take regular showers at 3 degrees celsius - does wonders for the soul!
+If that should fail, then dip your head in cold water like Beethoven did, or if you want to go the full hog, then take regular showers at 3 degrees celsius - does wonders for the soul!
 If you can, try and switch between very hot and cold water showers every 10 seconds.
 That should help keep the mind and body alert at all times.

 Keep saying to yourself "Sleep is for losers, I must not give in".